awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

 1. Force deregister all container instances from all clusters in all regions\.
 For more information, see [Deregister an Amazon EC2 backed container instance](deregister_container_instance.md)\.

 1. Delete all Amazon ECS clusters in all regions\.
-For more information, see [Deleting a cluster](delete_cluster.md)\.
+For more information, see [Deleting a cluster using the classic console](delete_cluster.md)\.

 ### Deleting a Service\-Linked Role in IAM \(Console\)<a name="delete-service-linked-role-iam-console"></a>